asphalt-framework/asphalt-sqlalchemy/docs/testing.rst

 The basic idea is to have a session level fixture which creates and engine and then makes a single connection, through which all the database interaction will happen during the testing session.
-It should first remove any previously created tables and then create the tables from scratch, using the current metadata.
+Unless you're running SQLite, PostgreSQL or another RDBMS that supports transactional DDL, the fixture should first remove any previously created' tables.
 This ensures that even if the testing session was interrupted previously, the correct set of tables are always properly created.
-Then, during every test a transaction is started and then rolled back after the tests, thus ensuring test isolation.
+On back-ends where transactional DDL is supported, rolling back the session scoped connection's transaction will also roll back the ``CREATE TABLE`` commands, making the database look empty to any other clients, including subsequent (or parallel) test sessions.

+Next, it should create the tables from scratch, using the current metadata.
+Then, a test-scoped, autouse fixture should create savepoint in the connection.
+After the test, that savepoint should be restored to ensure test isolation.

-In order to force all database interactions to happen within the same transaction, the ``sqlalchemy`` component is passed the :class:`~sqlalchemy.future.engine.Connection` instance created by the connection fixture as the ``bind`` option.
+In order to force all database interactions to happen within the same transaction, the ``sqlalchemy`` component is passed the connection object created by the connection fixture as the ``bind`` option.
 This will override any ``url`` option passed to the component.
-When the session's ``bind`` is a :class:`~sqlalchemy.future.engine.Connection` and not an :class:`~sqlalchemy.future.engine.Engine`, it will not attempt to actually commit the transaction.
-However, special measures must be taken if the application code ever rolls back the transaction.
-Unlike ``commit()``, a ``rollback()`` call from a session does end the underlying transaction.
-To counter that, a session listener must be set up which restarts the transaction immediately after a session rolls it back.
+When a session sees that its connection is part of an externally managed transaction, it will not try to actually commit it.

 This technique is based on a chapter of `SQLAlchemy documentation`_ dealing with testing.